This dialogue occurred in the CARM discussion room with a person who strongly denies the doctrine of the Trinity.

 Amigo: They thought that meant he was claiming to be greater than them.
 No son of God does not mean one is God anymore than son of Adam means one is Adam

 Matt: If the term, "Son of God," means that Jesus Christ is not God, then what does the term, "Son of Man," mean?

 Amigo: The term son of man means that one is a descendent of the first man Adam.
 The term son of God means one is a son of that person God.
 It means God was his father and conceived him.

 Matt: John 5:18, "For this cause therefore the Jews were seeking all the more to kill Him, because He not only was breaking the Sabbath, but also was calling God His own Father, making Himself equal with God."

 Amigo: And I should also ask you who Jesus' father is... the Spirit or the Father?

-Matt: As you can see, contextually, the term some of God, calling God his own father, meant to make one's self equal with God.
+Matt: As you can see, contextually, the term, Son of God, calling God His own father, meant to make one's self equal with God.

 Amigo: Did you ever notice Matt that "god" in this passage is not Jesus?
 I am equal with other people in many senses... it does not therefore mean I am those people does it?